webboty/Dexter-Wiki/Dexter-Networking.md

 Dexter provides a SAMBA share and an sFTP service for transferring files back and forth, in addition to the socket connection for commands via DexRun.
 Access the share at `\\<dexters-ip>\share`.
 Some versions of Windows or some Firewalls may block access to this share.
 Apparently this is because it isn't password protected.
 See [Issue #58](https://github.com/HaddingtonDynamics/Dexter/issues/58) for issues with Windows 8 / 10.

 ## SFTP
 You can also transfer files via the `/usr/lib/openssh/sftp-server` service but you will need to supply the same username and password.
-And you will need a client which supports sftp such as<BR>
+On Windows you will need a client which supports sftp such as<BR>
 https://winscp.net/eng/download.php
 <BR>Or if you want to integrate SFTP support into the Windows Explorer, you might try:<BR>
 http://www.swish-sftp.org
 <BR>Once installed, just go to "Swish" in the address bar and "Add SFTP Connection".
 The [Remmina](https://remmina.org/) SSH client (only available on Linux) includes a file transfer function.
 Be sure to select SFTP as the protocol and change the port to 22.
+On the MAC you can use Cyberduck.
+Click on "Open Connection" then change "FTP.." to "SFTP..." and enter the ip address of in the "Server" field.
+Username "root" and password "klg".
+The port must be set to 22.

 If you wish to disable or reconfigure the sftp daemon, see the /etc/ssh folder.
 Note: SFTP is not at all related to FTP.